Murder of Sian O'Callaghan: Alleged links to other cases

 In 2020, Merseyside Police opened an investigation into the unsolved murder of Julie Finley in 1994, after reports of a possible link to Halliwell.
 By December 2022, no charges had been made.

-In 2023, a Channel 4 documentary, In the Footsteps of Killers, suggested a link between Halliwell and the Disappearance of Trevaline Evans, though this was unproven.
-Though there were some similarities in the modus operandi in that case, Mrs Evans was aged 52 and disappeared from North Wales.
+In 2023, a Channel 4 documentary, In the Footsteps of Killers, suggested a link between Halliwell and the disappearance of Trevaline Evans who went missing from her antiques shop in Llangollen, though this link remains unproven.